 In May 2006, we reported the identification of the gene that is mutated in FOP.
 This gene, known as ACVR1, encodes a bone morphogenetic protein (BMP) type I receptor.
 BMP and GNAS are parts of distinct cell signaling pathways, however experimental evidence indicates that these two pathways interact to regulate bone and cartilage cell differentiation.
-Such possibilities will be investigated as part of our cell signaling studies.
+Such possibilities will continue to be investigated as part of our future cell signaling studies.

-It is also interesting and important to note that the GNAS gene that is damaged in POH is the same gene that causes several other severe bone diseases including fibrous dysplasia (or McCune-Albright syndrome and its variants), Albright Hereditary Osteodystrophy (AHO), pseudohypoparathyroidism (PHP), and plate-like osteoma cutis (POC).
+It is also of interest and importance to note that the GNAS gene that is damaged in POH is the same gene that causes several other severe bone diseases including fibrous dysplasia (or McCune-Albright syndrome and its variants), Albright Hereditary Osteodystrophy (AHO), pseudohypoparathyroidism (PHP), and plate-like osteoma cutis (POC).
 By understanding more about these disorders, a clearer understanding of POH will also be gained.